IAmJuniorB/PyMaths/README.md

 > ##### **Returns:**

+        - int:
                 The least common multiple of a and b.

         return a * b // self.gcd(a, b)